freiheit-com/kuberpult/README.md

 Kuberpult has an API that is intended to be used in CI/CD (GitHub Actions, Azure Pipelines, etc) to release new versions of one (or more) microservices.
 The API can also rollout many services at the same time via "release trains".
 It also supports rolling out some groups of services.

-# ArgoCD
+# Argo CD
-Kuberpult works best with [ArgoCD](https://argo-cd.readthedocs.io/en/stable/) which applies the manifests to your clusters and Kuberpult helps you to manage those manifests in the repository.
+Kuberpult works best with [Argo CD](https://argo-cd.readthedocs.io/en/stable/) which applies the manifests to your clusters and Kuberpult helps you to manage those manifests in the repository.

 `kuberpult` does not actually `deploy`.
-That part is usually handled by argoCD.
+That part is usually handled by Argo CD.

 # App Locks & Environment Locks
 `kuberpult` can handle *locks* in its UI.
 When something is locked, it's version will not be changed via the API.